126.96.36.199 Reasonable maintenance action completed - Child Support collect

-- maintenance action completed,
+- maintenance action completed

-- changing private collect to Child Support collect,
+- changing private collect to Child Support collect, and

-- ending Child Support collection and electing to end collection of arrears,
+- ending Child Support collection and electing to end collection of arrears.

 Maintenance action completed

 Maintenance action has been completed when the individual:

 - has a registered child support assessment with Child Support, or